lsparrish/ngaro/doc/RetroLanguage.rst

 before it can be used.
 The latest development snapshots and periodic stable release snapshots are provided at http://retroforth.org

+Developers who want to keep up with the latest changes are encouraged to use Git.
+We have a repository at http://github.com/crcx/retro10 which is kept up to date.

 Building (Unix-like host)
 -------------------------
 These instructions are for users of Linux, BSD, OS X, BeOS, AIX, etc.